liuzihe02/Meta-Portfolio-Method/README.md

 ### Executing program

 - Run `main_build_data`
-  - Input a list of tickers with `assets`
+  - Input a list of tickers as `assets`
   	> you can also generate multiple asset universes from a pool with `ticker_gen`
   - Select the relevant timeframe with `start` and `end`